-All languages trace back to Hebrew.
+Amongst some, it is believed that all languages trace back to Hebrew.
 According to the Holy Scriptures, all peoples spoke one language until the Tower of Babel when the languages were confused (Genesis 11:1).
 In the end there shall be one language again (Zephaniah 3:9).
 What language will this be?
 Many who have studied the origin of language believe this will be Hebrew.
 This study of the origin of all languages tracing back to Hebrew is called Edenics.
 (See also Edenics.org)

 Book of Sirach Prologue

 “Wherefore, let me entreat you to read it with favor and attention, and to pardon us, wherein we may seem to come shore of some words which we have labored to interpret.
 For the same things uttered in Hebrew, and translated into another tongue, have not the same force in them: and not only these things, but the Law itself, and the Prophets , and the rest of the books, have no small difference, when they are spoken in their own language.”

 1611 Authorized Version translators